 Alumni Society Board Awardees

-The Christopher B. Gamble Service to Penn State Award recognizes College of the Liberal Arts alumni who have made significant contributions of time and talent to the college and/or the University.
-Award honorees demonstrate commitment and dedication to enhancing the objectives of the college and/or the University.
+Originally established in 1987, this award was retitled in 2021 to reflect the service of former manager of alumni relations for the College of the Liberal Arts, Chris Gamble, and his contributions to the College.
+The award recognizes Liberal Arts alumni who have made significant contributions of time and talent to the College and/or University.
+Nominees’ contributions are judged on the basis of demonstrated commitment and dedication to enhancing the objectives of the College and/or the University.

 Past Award Winners